-OPFG continues reporting strong capital ratios with reported Common Equity Tier 1 (CET1) and Total Capital ratios (TCR) of 20.1% and 22.5%, respectively, as of December-end 2017.
+OPFG continues reporting strong capital ratios with reported Common Equity Tier 1 (CET1) and Total Capital ratios (TCR) of 19.8% and 22%, respectively, as of end-June 2018.
 The group's CET1 target for 2019 is to reach 22%.
-These levels compare well to the groups minimum requirement of 10.8% CET and 14.3% TCR.
-Additionally, the group has a strong leverage ratio relative to large Nordic peers, at 7.9%.
+These levels compare well to the groups minimum requirement of 10.8% CET1 and 14.3% TCR.
+Additionally, the group has a strong leverage ratio relative to large Nordic peers, at 7.7%.

 To meet the CET1 management target of 22%, and in order to build its capital base, the Group has been issuing profit shares.
-Contributions made by OP cooperative banks' owner-customers to the banks' Profit Shares and cooperative shares equalled to EUR 3.1 billion as of end - December 2017.
+Contributions made by OP cooperative banks' owner-customers to the banks' Profit Shares and cooperative shares equalled to EUR 3.1 billion as of 30 June 2018.
+The assigned score of aa2 reflects OPFG's strong capital position and expected trends.

 The Finnish Financial Supervisory Authority issued a macroprudential decision on March 28, 2017, introducing a 15% risk weight on housing loans for banks that have adopted the Internal Ratings Based (IRB) Approach, which was implemented January 1 2018 (an increase from the initially announced level at 10%).
 However, OP had already received information from the European Central Bank (ECB) on February 2, 2017 to raise risk weights on certain retail exposures for an 18 month period due to shortcomings in capital adequacy measurement (delayed validations).
-The impact of this was a 2.0% decline in the CET1 ratio at year-end 2017.
-We believe that OP's action would largely upfront the impact of the 15% floor introduced by the Finnish FSA.
+The impact of this was a 2 percentage point decline in the CET1 ratio at year-end 2017.
+Thus the ECB's action largely upfronted the impact of the 15% floor introduced by the Finnish FSA.

 We consider OP Corporate Bank to be well capitalised on a standalone basis as well.
-The bank reported a CET1 ratio of 16% at the end of 2017, while the target is 15%.
-The Total Capital ratio of the bank reached 21.5% at the end of 2017 a slight increase from 20.9% in 2016.
-On top of this, the bank aims to achieve a 22% return on economic capital (versus a a 17.8% ratio during 2017).
-OP Corporate Bank is expected to maintain a 49.7% profits payout as dividends.
+The bank reported a CET1 ratio of 15.6% at the end of June 2018, while the target is 15%.
+The Total Capital ratio of the bank reached 20.3% at the end of June 2018 a slight decrease from 21.5% at the end of 2017.
 The assigned score of baa1 reflects OP Corporate bank's capital position and recent trends.